1. INFORMATION WE COLLECT

 - User Content that you may post to the Service.

 Communications between you and Seakeeper.
 For example, we may send you Service-related emails (e.g., account verification, changes/updates to features of the Service, technical and security notices).

-We use third-party analytics tools such as Google Analytics and Mail Chimp to help us measure traffic and usage trends for the Service.
+We use third-party analytics tools such as Google Analytics and Eloqua (an Oracle company) to help us measure traffic and usage trends for the Service.
 These tools collect information sent by your device or our Service, including the web pages you visit, add-ons, and other information that assists us in improving the Service.